faltiska/Matcha-TTS-24k/PROBLEMS.md

 Then, the embeddings for 10 different speakers are injected in to both the Duration Predictor and into the Decoder, as they are.
 This forces the 2 components to adapt to 10 speakers.
 Fix was to separate the one embeddings tensor into 3, one per component.

+9. Later on I have removed the speaker embedding from CFM.
+Given the encoder generated mel and the actual ground truth mel as inputs, the CFM can learn to find the velocity field that takes one to the other without any speaker conditioning.
+The optimal path for that does not depend on the speaker.
+The encoder mel is almost identical to the ground truth.
+I have converted it to audio, it sounds like the ground truth, except a bit more metallic and a with some rare cracks and pops.
+The CFM just has to add finer detail to it.